 Majorities of Democrats (60 percent) and independents (55 percent) said that the federal government should increase regulations, while almost a quarter (24 percent) of independents agreed with 41 percent of Republicans that the government should decrease regulations to stimulate more energy production.

 Respondents in the East, which includes Appalachian states such as Pennsylvania that are ground zero for the shale-gas boom, are the least supportive of fracking.
 But even there, only 18 percent back a complete ban.
 Exactly half support increasing federal regulations.

 Meanwhile, Americans seem the most divided over what Washington should do with the impending automatic cuts of $600 billion in both domestic programs and defense spending, which Congress agreed last summer to impose at year’s end if it couldn’t reach an agreement to reduce the deficit.

 A plurality (41 percent) said that Congress should uphold the original agreement to equally balance the cuts between defense and domestic programs, but another 26 percent said that Congress should cut more from domestic programs and less from defense.
 Yet another 20 percent said Congress should strike the entire deal and not impose any cuts at all.

 A majority of Democrats (54 percent) said that the agreement should stay as is, but fewer independents (43 percent) and Republicans (32 percent) agreed with that position.
 Almost half (44 percent) of Republicans said that more cuts should come from domestic programs to preserve defense spending.
 Respondents with a high school degree or less seemed to be the least supportive of keeping the agreement as it is—just 36 percent supported the status quo.

-This article appears in the May 23, 2012, edition of National Journal Daily.
+This article appears in the May 23, 2012 edition of NJ Daily.